syseleven/grav-docs-metakube/pages/02.documentation/18.worker-nodes-and-labels/default.en.md

   This label contains the MetaKube project id.

-- **Docker configuration**
+## Docker configuration

-  All Docker daemons that are installed with our provided images.
-Have the Docker logging option Max-Size set to 100MB.
-This limits the Max log file size to 100MB for each container created.
-The idea is to prevent your worker nodes disks being filed by logs created by the Docker containers.
-If you would like to store and keep track of your logs for a long period of time.
-We recommend installing additional software to accomplish this.
-For example Elasticsearch, logstash and kibana.
-Or alternatively you may use Loki, Promtail and Grafana.
+All Docker daemons that are installed with our provided images have the [Docker logging option](https://docs.docker.com/config/containers/logging/json-file/) `max-size` set to 100MB.
+This limits the maximum log file size to 100MB for each container created.
+The idea is to prevent your worker node's disks being filled up by logs created by the Docker containers.
+If you would like to store and keep track of your logs for a longer period of time, we recommend installing additional software to accomplish this.
+For example Elasticsearch, Logstash and Kibana or Loki, Promtail and Grafana.